opentripplanner/OpenTripPlanner/docs/sandbox/DigitransitEmissions.md

 ### OTP 2.4

-- Initial implementation of Emissions calculation
+- Initial implementation of the emissions calculation.